thornyd/gamefroot-basics-make-a-platform-game/1open_the_gamefroot_classic_template.md

-# Open the Gamefroot Classic Templateeeee
+# Open the Gamefroot Classic Template